How to Get ASE CertifiedThere is a ton of information surrounding how to become ASE certified. We have taken it all and simplified it into 5 steps!

 How to Become ASE Certified

-In an industry where so many customers are reluctant to trust their service providers, it is important for mechanics to prove that they do quality work.
+In an industry where so many customers are reluctant to trust their automotive service providers, it is important for mechanics to prove that they do quality work.
 Perhaps the best way to do this is to get ASE certified.
-ASE, short for the National Institute of Automotive Service Excellence, is a non-profit organization that was founded in 1972.
+ASE, short for the National Institute for Automotive Service Excellence, is a non-profit organization that was founded in 1972.
 Their goal is and has always been to improve the quality of work done by auto mechanics through testing and certifying those working in the automotive industry.

 Earning your ASE certification is widely respected as a huge achievement for auto mechanics and it has benefits for both the mechanic and the customer.
 For example, auto shops and dealers recognize ASE certification just as any other employer would recognize higher education, with higher pay.
 In fact, the average ASE certified mechanic earns an average income of $45,000 while the average income of all auto mechanics is about $6,000 less at $39,550 according to the Bureau of Labor Statistics.